 Very liquid securities are “easy to borrow,” and many brokers charge small fees to short sellers for lending out those shares.
 Non-liquid securities are “hard-to-borrow” and brokers update their “hard to borrow lists.”
 Brokers charge higher “hard to borrow fees,” and most publish those rates with sample calculations on their websites.
 Hard to borrow fee rates rise as demand for shorting increases.
 A few brokers specialize in finding very hard to borrow stocks, and they charge “up front borrow fees” in addition to hard to borrow fees.

 Brokers conflate stock borrow fees with interest expenses

 There is a lack of clarity in separating stock borrow fees from interest expenses.
-The distinction matters since fees are investment expenses, whereas interest is an investment interest expense.
+The distinction matters since borrow fees are miscellaneous other deductions, whereas interest is an investment interest expense.